 This blog is purely the opinions of the author (me).
 PLEASE DO NOT ATTRIBUTE ANYTHING WRITTEN HERE TO BE ANYTHING BUT THE OPINIONS OF ONE PERSON -- ME.

-The words here do not reflect the opinions of my present or past employers including: Virginia Tech, Johns Hopkins, the National Cancer Institute, the NIH, the NIAID, SAIC, MSC, Thermo (Fisher) Scientific or even Big Frank's Bar-B-Que (the home of the Giovanni, the world's greatest sandwich -- and where I spent my nights and weekends to pay for my undergraduate work.)
+The words here do not reflect the opinions of my present or past employers including: Virginia Tech, Johns Hopkins, the National Cancer Institute, the NIH, the NIAID, SAIC, MSC, Thermo (Fisher) Scientific or even Big Frank's Bar-B-Que (the home of the Giovanni, the world's greatest sandwich -- and where I spent my nights and weekends to pay for college).

 The products described in this blog are the trademarked property of the companies that produce them.
 They give me no money or free stuff for mentioning them in this blog.
 Offers to post things for some sort of compensation will be ignored or subject to irate negative responses.

 The comments on this blog are the comments and opinions of the person putting the comment on the blog.
 While the author of this blog (me!) does need to approve these, I mostly filter for obvious spam.
 This whole page is an exercise in free speech so I really don't want to edit the opinions of people informed enough and bored enough to read and post here.
 These postings are not the official opinions of the organizations that these posters belong to.